SeaIce-Math/SubZero/Readme.txt

 After installing xcode, you may have to run these two lines in the terminal: sudo xcode-select -s /Applications/Xcode.app/Contents/Developer sudo xcodebuild -license accept

+The validations from SubZero: A Sea Ice Model with an Explicit Representation of the Floe Life Cycle are included in validation_cases folder as tar files